 Do you have any water?

-I see him in the distance, carrying my wings under one arm.
+I see him walking in the distance, carrying my wings.
 It’s him!
 I know it’s him.
-Well dressed with a swagger.
-I can even hear him whistling.
+Well dressed with a swagger, I can even hear him whistling.
 He steps onto a long pier floating over the water.

-I’ve been expecting you, he says, without slowing down.
+I’ve been expecting you, he says, without missing a beat.

 Give back my wings, I hear myself shout.

 We are nearing the end of the pier.
-A fence is there with a gate at the center.
-He wants to reach the gate — I need to stop him.
+A chain-link fence is there with a gate at the center.
+He wants to reach the gate and I need to stop him.

-Only a few steps left and I jump to tackle him.
-When my arms come together they close in on air.
-I slip and fall on top of my wings.
-I try to get up but just keep slipping — slipping and falling — slipping, falling — hard on my wings.
-They’re crying out in pain.
+Just a few steps remaining and I jump to tackle him.
+But when my arms come together they close in on air.
+I slip and fall right on top of my wings.

 I’m standing now, holding my wings.
-They’re bruised and dented and covered in line.
-Miles and miles of plastic line.
-I try pulling it off, it gets more tangled.
-Each line I remove, ten new ones appear.
-Stop!
-Stop!
+They are bruised and dented and covered with line — miles and miles of monofilament line.
+I try pulling it off, more tangles appear.
+Each piece I remove, ten new ones take its place.

-Now I see where all the lines lead.
-To the hand of the man standing at the gate.
+And now I see where all the lines lead — to the hand of the man at the gate.
 He seems so relaxed and he’s smiling.
 It’s a confident smile, a winning smile, a smile revealing all of his teeth — row upon row of sharp little teeth.

-Don’t worry, he says, his a voice so alluring.
+Don’t worry, he says, his voice so alluring.